jeresig/nyt-crossword/readme.md

 Gaps
 -----

 There may be gaps in the data.
 2006 is missing.
-Nothing amazing happened in 2006 anyway.
+Nothing amazing happened in 2006 anyway (not counting Edmund Phelps winning NObel Peace prize for Economics).

 To do
 -----